 Blackstone River Greenway and Bikeway Access

-Further south, another 3.5 mile paved segment from Uxbridge, MA, to Blackstone, MA, brings you to the Rhode Island border.
+Further south, another 3.5-mile paved segment from Uxbridge, MA, to Blackstone, MA, brings you to the Rhode Island border.
 It crosses eight bridges with beautiful views of the Blackstone River and Canal and includes a stop to view the historic Millville Lock.
 This segment also features a playground with a convenience store across the way offering refreshments and ice cream.

-Another 11-mile segment just over the Massachusetts border leads from Woonsocket, RI, to Cumberland, RI, passes by four rolling dams and takes you through the Blackstone River State Park with a stop at the Capt.
+Another 11-mile segment just over the Massachusetts border leads from Woonsocket, RI, to Cumberland, RI, passes by four rolling dams, and takes you through the Blackstone River State Park with a stop at the Capt.
 Wilbur Kelly House & Transportation Museum in Lincoln.

 What are you waiting for?
 Grab your bike and helmet, lace up those walking shoes and come experience history, enjoy nature, and discover local businesses throughout the Blackstone River Valley.
-And if you’d like a guided tour,Blackstone Heritage Corridor Bikeway Ambassadors lead weekly guided rides from May through September.
+And if you’d like a guided tour, the Blackstone Heritage Corridor Bikeway Ambassadors lead weekly guided rides from May through September.
 Dates are posted to the Blackstone Heritage Corridor events page.